NeonHo/CSMLNotebook/Machine Learning/Chapter 12 Ensemble Models/Ensemble Models.md

 If the trees are shallow, they are with low bias and high variance.
 To avoid over-fitting, bagging is applied on them.

+Random Forest is a typical bagging method, but the only